Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 HKDF: Expand not exposed on its own (TLS 1.3)
 ---------------------------------------------

-See the section with the same namw in the G1 part above for background.
+See the section with the same name in the G1 part above for background.

 The work-around mentioned there works well enough just for acceleration, but is not sufficient for key isolation or generally proper key management (it